Phyks/Blueprinting/README.md

 This script is mostly inspired by [Devstructure's blueprint](https://github.com/devstructure/blueprint).

+## Usage

+`pacman.py` is to be considered as a wrapper around useful pacman commands to extract informations on installed packages, installed AUR packages, configuration files etc.

+`blueprinting.py` is the main entry point.
+For now, it just calls main entry points of `pacman.py` to get useful information on your system, so you should refer to the code in `blueprinting.py` and edit it to do something useful with the returns from these functions.
+But this script is a Work In Progress and a user interface is planned.

 ## License

 All the source code I wrote is under a `no-alcohol beer-ware license`.